-Caption: The cosmic microwave background (CMB) dipole anisotropy in a whole-sky sky map in Mollweide projection or in something like it.
+Caption: The cosmic microwave background (CMB) dipole anisotropy in a whole-sky sky map in Mollweide projection or some similar graphical projection.

 The spectral colors (violet, blue, green, yellow, orange, red) represent the low to high temperature anomaly.